alqamahansari/ML-Internship-Daily-Activities-/README.md

 ---

 ## Objectives
-- Practice Python for Machine Learning
+- Python for Machine Learning
 - Apply statistics using real and generated datasets
 - Implement ML algorithms step by step
 - Maintain daily progress using Git version control